LeonardoDB/LeonardoDB/README.md

 - Javascript and Typescript;
 - React and Angular;
 - PHP and POO;
-- MySQL, PostgreSQL and MongoDB;
+- MySQL, PostgreSQL, MongoDB and Redis;
 - Docker and Docker Compose;
 - NATS
 - AWS resources;